henrikhdk/Docker-Guestbook/README.md

-##Project Overview
+## Project Overview – Guestbook Application

+The **Guestbook** is a simple web application that we will build and deploy using **Docker** and **Kubernetes**.

-#Guestbook application
+The application includes:

-Guestbook is a simple web application that we will build and deploy with Docker and Kubernetes.
-The application consists of a web front end which will have a text input where you can enter any text and submit.
-For all of these we will create Kubernetes Deployments and Pods.
-Then we will apply Horizontal Pod Scaling to the Guestbook application and finally work on Rolling Updates and Rollbacks.
+- **Web Frontend**: A user interface with a text input field for entering and submitting messages.
+- **Kubernetes Deployments and Pods**: Each component will be containerized and managed through Kubernetes.

+**Key steps in the project:**
+1. Deploy the Guestbook frontend and backend using Kubernetes Deployments and Pods.
+2. Implement **Horizontal Pod Autoscaling** to ensure the application can handle increased traffic.
+3. Perform **Rolling Updates** to release new versions without downtime.
+4. Apply **Rollbacks** when needed to restore a previous stable version.

+This project will demonstrate a complete workflow for containerized application deployment, scaling, and lifecycle management in Kubernetes.